‘Under Construction’ Wall Footage Tweeted By Trump Was Shot Five Months Ago

 — Paul Szoldra (@PaulSzoldra) February 21, 2019

-After the president’s fight with Congress over wall funding resulted in a weeks-long government shutdown, the president agreed to re-open the government without appropriated wall funding, and instead declared the state of emergency.
+After the president’s fight with Congress over wall funding resulted in a weeks-long government shutdown, the president agreed to re-open the government without appropriated wall funding, and as a result, declared the state of emergency.

 The president also admitted at the time that the emergency declaration was likely to result in a lengthy court challenge, and indeed, 16 state attorneys general moved to sue Trump over the declaration, per CNBC.
 The president even said that he “didn’t need” to declare the emergency, a statement which may eventually be used against the president in court.